peppone93/SpacePlayers_generator/README.md

 * Fonts source: [dafont.com](https://www.dafont.com/fr/)
 * Skybox source: [doc.babylonjs.com](https://doc.babylonjs.com/resources/playground_textures#cubetextures)

-For this project I decided to make make all files public but please do not hesitate to contact me if need additional details.
+For this project I decided to make all files public but please do not hesitate to contact me if need additional details.